 Periodontitis is a result of the deteriorating condition of gingivitis.
 Poor dental hygiene leads to building up of tartar and plaque near the gumline, causing inflammation.
-Because the initial stages of plaque buildup doesn’t cause any pain, people tend to overlook it, allowing it to worsen over time.
-If you leave gingivitis untreated it will progress to periodontitis where the supporting bones of the teeth get eaten away.
-This will further lead to loosening of the teeth and puts forth a potential threat to the surrounding teeth.
+Because the initial stages of plaque buildup doesn’t cause any pain, people tend to overlook gingivitis, allowing it to worsen over time without a gingivitis treatment.
+If you leave gingivitis without a gum disease treatment it will progress to periodontitis where the supporting bones of the teeth get eaten away.
+This gum problem will further lead to loosening of the teeth and puts forth a potential threat to the surrounding teeth.

 Smoking, diabetes and family history are risk factors for periodontitis.
 Hormonal changes that occur during pregnancy, missing or loose teeth are also considered to be important contributors to periodontitis.

-When gum disease is left unattended or untreated, it will also affect general health.
+When gum disease is left unattended or without having a gum disease treatment, it will also affect general health.
 Periodontitis is linked with greater incidence of stroke and cardiovascular diseases.
 In the case of pregnant female patients, it may also cause premature birth or low birth weight.
-Therefore regular therapy for periodontal disease with your dental hygienist becomes critical in maintaining oral and systemic health.
+Therefore regular therapy for periodontal disease with your dental hygienist becomes critical in maintaining oral and systemic health with periodontitis treatment.

 How do I know if I have gum disease?

 During a scale and clean of your teeth, our dental hygienist will take special care to detect any problems with the condition of your gums.
-Depending on the patient, a scale and clean can be either very quick for those with good gum health, or longer for those needing extra attention.
+Depending on the patient, a scale and clean can be either very quick for those with good gum health, or longer for those needing additional gum treatment.

 Can the condition of gum disease be treated completely?